What is naturopathy?

 Once you gain an abundant amount of experience, you can start your own private practice.
 This alternative option allows you to have more control over the management of your business.
 If you decide to pursue this option in the future, Natural Therapy Pages can assist you with the process of obtaining more clients by allowing you to list either your face-to-face naturopathy services or online consultations through the online practitioner listing page.

-Regardless if you choose to work for someone or for yourself, you must fulfill the yearly training requirements of the Continuing Professional Education (CPE) program.
+Regardless if you choose to work for someone or for yourself, you must fulfil the yearly training requirements of the Continuing Professional Education (CPE) program.

 Finally, you have the option to return back to study by pursuing a further education course such as a Master's in Health Science or a Doctor of Naturopathy.
 This will help improve your employment opportunities and salary.